AravindRavindranatha/Laptop-Price-Prediction-from-Allegro/README.md

 - Ridge Regression:
   - R2 score 0.8341562483171016
   - MAE 0.13682326245648682

-Final Model:
+- Lasso Regression
+  - R2 score 0.8272756953058719
+  - MAE 0.13907383981690896
+- K Nearest Neigbour
+  - R2 score 0.8535512098006105
+  - MAE 0.12509611553357758
+- Decision Tree
+  - R2 score 0.8405597148432071
+  - MAE 0.13496884551134025
+- Random Forest
+  - R2 score 0.9112658950637865
+  - MAE 0.0958890112055825

+**Final Model:**
-Selected [Final Model], achieving the lowest RMSE of [RMSE value].
+- Selected [Random Forest], achieving the R2 Score of [0.9112658950637865].
 Model trained using the training dataset and evaluated on the test dataset to ensure generalization.

-Thought Process:
+**Thought Process:**

-Explored and preprocessed the dataset to handle missing values, categorical variables, and feature scaling.
+- Explored and preprocessed the dataset to handle missing values, categorical variables, and feature scaling.
-Experimented with different machine learning algorithms and hyperparameters to find the best-performing model.
+- Experimented with different machine learning algorithms and hyperparameters to find the best-performing model.
-Visualized the performance of each model using appropriate metrics and visualizations.
+- Visualized the performance of each model using appropriate metrics and visualizations.
-Documented all steps, insights, and decisions in the Jupyter Notebook to provide transparency and reproducibility.
+- Documented all steps, insights, and decisions in the Jupyter Notebook to provide transparency and reproducibility.

-Notebook: Provide a link to the Jupyter Notebook containing the code, analysis, and results.
+**Notebook: Provide a link to the Jupyter Notebook containing the code, analysis, and results.**